 Many men need the feeling of being “needed”.
 However, they forget that every strong woman also needs to be loved, to be hugged and would like to have a shoulder to lean on.
 A relationship at eye level.
 A partner you love because he is exactly the way he is.
 Not because he financially enables them to live a life they’ve ever dreamt of.
 But because they love him with all his rough edges.

 Not because they need him, but because they “want” him as a partner.
-And that’s where the chaff separates from the wheat, because many things that generations of women had to swallow and endure are passé.
+And that’s where the chaff separates from the wheat because many things that generations of women had to swallow and endure are passé.
 Now women can also decide who they want to have by their side and who they don’t want.
 Maybe this is the beginning of “unconditional love”?
 The foundation for real feelings?
 Real feelings can also quickly become scary, as many of us are afraid to allow them.
 Fear of the pain that could occur at some point in a separation.
 We live in a throwaway society.
 Before we fix something that has a crack, we’d rather throw it away and buy it again.
 Hardly anyone bothered to compromise or “work” in a relationship.
 The throwaway mentality has also reached our interpersonal level.

 Especially nowadays, society demands a lot from us.
 Also because we put ourselves under pressure and are very strict with ourselves.
 We need a certain hardness in everyday work.
 At the same time, the female softness and warmth must not be lost.
-We also have to be the desirable lover.
+We also have to be a desirable lover.
 The best friend, the woman for stealing horses, who doesn’t consider herself too good for anything and who is game for anything.
-At the same time the business lady who ambitiously pursues her own career, but still does the household chores, mostly takes care of the family and makes sure that the partner, parents and children are doing well.
+At the same time the business lady who ambitiously pursues her own career, but still does the household chores, mostly takes care of the family and makes sure that the partner, parents, and children are doing well.

 Every strong woman doesn’t always want to have to be strong